Colin-Fredericks/hx-js/README.md

 ### Forum Tricks

-Maybe you want in-page discussions, but you don't want people making a million billion threads.
-There are two things you can do to help with this:

-* Set `removeAddPostButton: true,` in your hxGlobalOptions.js file to remove the bright shiny blue "Add a Post" button from your inline discussions.
-Students will only be able to add posts in the discussion board itself.
-* Set `openPageDiscussion: true,` in your hxGlobalOptions.js file to automatically open every inline discussion as soon as someone comes to a page.
+Maybe you want in-page discussions, but you want them open right away so everyone can see all the different threads.
+Set `openPageDiscussion: true,` in your hxGlobalOptions.js file to automatically open every inline discussion as soon as someone comes to a page.

 ## Future Features